KmNeetuSingh/Solution-of-Programming-Street/Sprint-1/04_Calculating Armstrong Numbers/Editorial/Armstrong.md

 ### Space Complexity

-`O(d)` - The space complexity is linear due to the space required to store the string representation of the number and to perform the calculations.
+`O(d)` - The space complexity is linear due to the space required to store the string representation of the number and to perform the calcula tions.

 ### Alternative Solution